dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 Code shouldn't need to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> when:

 * Routinely handling events, whether synchronously or asynchronously, since <xref:Microsoft.AspNetCore.Components.ComponentBase> triggers a render for most routine event handlers.
-* Implementing typical lifecycle logic, such as [`OnInitialized`](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) or [`OnParametersSetAsync`](xref:blazor/components/lifecycle#after-parameters-are-set-onparameterssetasync), whether synchonrously or asynchronously, since <xref:Microsoft.AspNetCore.Components.ComponentBase> triggers a render for typical lifecycle events.
+* Implementing typical lifecycle logic, such as [`OnInitialized`](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) or [`OnParametersSetAsync`](xref:blazor/components/lifecycle#after-parameters-are-set-onparameterssetasync), whether synchronously or asynchronously, since <xref:Microsoft.AspNetCore.Components.ComponentBase> triggers a render for typical lifecycle events.

 However, it might make sense to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> in the cases described in the following sections of this article: